How do we put family first?

 How do we customize portfolio management?

 At Baskin Wealth Management, we will customize your separately managed portfolio to your unique needs for capital preservation, income, growth and liquidity, while also considering your tax situation.
 Investments will be chosen in accordance with our overall investment team approach.
-Your portfolio will be monitored regularly and adjusted as necessary by your personal portfolio manager who will keep you informed of key developments.
+Your portfolio will be monitored regularly and adjusted as necessary by your personal portfolio manager or associate portfolio manager who will keep you informed of key developments.

 Our services are available to individuals (personally and through their holding companies) and their families, and to not-for-profit organizations.
 The minimum investment size for new accounts is $1 million, including related parties.
 Fees are charged based on the value of the portfolio, measured monthly, and are scaled according to the size of the family’s portfolio.
 We do not take participation or profit-sharing based fees.

 Baskin Wealth Management does not take custody of your portfolio.
 Our preferred custodian, National Bank Independent Network (“NBIN”), a division of National Bank Financial Inc., holds your assets in a segregated portfolio in your name.
-You will receive trade confirmations and monthly statements for each portfolio directly from the NBIN.
+You will receive monthly statements for each portfolio directly from NBIN and you can elect to receive trade confirmations.

-Baskin Wealth Management will report directly to you on a quarterly basis with a detailed statement including an overview of your portfolio’s holdings and performance, a description of quarterly transactions, and a newsletter written by David Baskin and the portfolio management team.
+Baskin Wealth Management will report directly to you on a quarterly basis, or monthly if you request, with a detailed statement including an overview of your portfolio’s holdings and performance, a description of transactions, and a newsletter.

 What are the products in which Baskin Wealth Management invests?